Somya1041/mbed_NXP_LPC1768/README.md

 ### 6. **Pulse Width Modulation (PWM)**
    - Demonstrates generating PWM signals using the LPC1768.
    - This section contains two file:
       - `pwm_single_edge.c`: This code configures PWM1 on the LPC1768 microcontroller to generate a PWM signal with varying duty cycles (20%, 40%, 60%, and 80%) at a frequency of 100 Hz.
-It repeatedly adjusts the duty cycle by modifying the value of the matching register (MR2) and enables the changes through the LER register, creating a pattern of different duty cycles over time.
+It repeatedly adjusts the duty cycle by modifying the value of the Match Register (MR2) and enables the changes through the **LER register**, creating a pattern of different duty cycles over time.
       - `pwm_double_edge.c`: This code configures PWM1 on the LPC1768 microcontroller to generate a PWM signal with varying duty cycles (20%, 40%, 60%, and 70%) at a frequency of 100 Hz, using double-edge mode for PWM1.
-It continuously adjusts the signal's rising and falling edges by modifying the matching registers (MR1 and MR2), creating a pattern of different duty cycles over time.
+It continuously adjusts the signal's rising and falling edges by modifying the Match Registers (MR1 and MR2), creating a pattern of different duty cycles over time.

    - Applications: Motor control, LED brightness control, and power management.

 ### 7. **Serial Peripheral Interface (SPI)**
    - Explains how to configure and use the SPI protocol on the LPC1768 for communication with SPI-compatible devices.
    - This section contains three files and one application folder, which includes an application file that uses the header and functions definition file that are defined separately.
-      - `spi_decode.c`: This code demonstrates interfacing the LPC1768 microcontroller with a 7-segment display controller using SSP  (Synchronous Serial Port) in SPI mode.
+      - `spi_decode.c`: This code demonstrates interfacing the LPC1768 microcontroller with a 7-segment display controller using **SSP (Synchronous Serial Port)** in SPI mode.
 It initializes the SSP module, configures GPIO pins for SPI communication, and sets the display's operational parameters, such as normal mode (shutdown register), maximum intensity, and **decode mode** for digits 0 to 3.
 The main loop sends data to display specific digits (1, 7, 6, 8) on the 7-segment display for 1 second, followed by blanking the display for another second, creating a simple alternating pattern.
       - `spi_nondec.c`: This code uses SPI communication in SSP mode to interface an LPC1768 microcontroller with a 7-segment display controller.
 It initializes the SSP module, configures GPIO pins, and sets up the display for normal operation, maximum intensity, and **non-decode mode** for digits 0, 1, and 2.
 The main loop alternates between displaying "L", "P", and "C" on the display and blanking it, with a 1-second delay between each state.
 The `ssp_spi_write` function manages data transmission to the display, while `delay_ms` provides timing delays.
       - `spi_dec_nondec.c`: This code demonstrates an LPC1768 microcontroller with a 7-segment display controller via SPI in SSP mode.
 It initializes the SPI interface, sets GPIO configurations, and prepares the display for operation with both non-decode and decode modes.
 In the main loop, it alternates between displaying **"LPC" in non-decode mode** and the numbers **"1768" in decode mode**, with a 1-second delay between each state.
 The `ssp_spi_write` function facilitates data transmission to the display, while the `delay_ms` function introduces timing delays.
 This program demonstrates dynamic display updates using SPI communication.

       ### Application Folder:
       #### Header File:
       - `spi.h`: This is the header file that provides the necessary declarations for implementing SPI communication using the SSP1 module of the LPC1768 microcontroller.
-It includes the LPC1768 library, defines the chip select (CS) pin as `P0.6`, and declares functions for initializing the SSP1 module (`ssp_spi_init`), transmitting 16-bit data (`ssp_spi_write`), and generating delays (`delay`).
+It includes the LPC1768 library, defines the **chip select (CS)** pin as `P0.6`, and declares functions for initializing the SSP1 module (`ssp_spi_init`), transmitting 16-bit data (`ssp_spi_write`), and generating delays (`delay`).
 This file serves as a modular interface for enabling and managing SPI communication with connected devices.

       #### Functions Definition File:
       - `spi_def.c`: This is the function definition file that implements SPI communication for the LPC1768 microcontroller using the SSP1 module.
 The `ssp_spi_init` function configures the SSP1 module, including setting the GPIO pin `P0.6` for chip select (CS), enabling SSP1, selecting SPI mode 0, and configuring a clock speed of 50 KHz.
 The `ssp_spi_write` function facilitates data transmission by connecting to the slave device, writing a 16-bit data word, and waiting for the transfer to complete before disconnecting the slave.
 The `delay` function generates a software delay based on nested loops for timing purposes.
 Together, these functions enable communication between the microcontroller and an SPI-compatible device.